xtianus/yadaframework/docs/_sources/ajax.rst.txt

 **Multiple replacement values**

 If the selector list has many targets and the result contains as many elements tagged with the class ``yadaFragment``, then each target is given a different ``yadaFragment`` element.
-When there are more targets than replacements, the last replacement is repeated.
+When there are more targets than replacements, replacements are cycled from the start.
+When there is a single target, fragments are ignored and the whole result is used as usual.

 .. todo:: Examples (see OneNote)